tqfang/tqfang.github.io/_pages/about.md

 News
 ------
+- 10/2023: Invited to serve as the PC for COLING-LREC 2024, and the reviewer for EACL 2023 (ARR).
 - 10/2023: 5 papers accepted to EMNLP.
 Topics includes zero-shot commonsense QA (2 findings), knowledge-constrained decoding (main), a benchmark for analogy reasoning (main), a benchmark for academic writing formalization (main).
 - 9/2023: Invited to serve as the PC for SDM 2024.
 - 6/2023: Invited to serve as the PC for AAAI 2024.